dartmouth-cs52-19S/lab1-landingpage-emmalangfitt/README.md

 I used [Houseparty.com](https://houseparty.com/) as inspiration to create a website for the student band *BDE*.
 I really liked the colors and blocky structure of the original site, so I kept most of the design the same and just replaced the content with information and photos related to the group.
 I also added in a few lab-specific elements like the top navigation bar and size-responsive menu.
 My version is hosted [here](https://dartmouth-cs52-19s.github.io/lab1-landingpage-emmalangfitt/).

 ## Process
-The lab first asked us to use pure HTML to form the structure of the site.
+The lab first asked us to use just HTML to form the structure of the site.
 With absolutely no styling and just about 100 lines of code, my landing page looked like this:

 <p align="center">
   <img src="resources/HTMLScreenCap.png" title="HTML Only">